 The Ben Thanh Market is the oldest in Ho Chi Minh City dating back to 1914 in its current location opposite the Saigon Bus Station.
 You will be forgiven if you become lost as there are 4 entrances and 12 gates and over 13,000 square metres.

 The market is open between 6 am and 6 pm.
 You can buy fruit, vegetables, meat, fish and flowers.
 The wet market closes around midday.
-In other areas of the market, you can buy local handicrafts, souvenirs, Vietnamese art, branded goods and there is plenty of food stalls.
+In other areas of the market, you can buy local handicrafts, souvenirs, Vietnamese art, and branded goods and there is plenty of food stalls.

-The night market on the east and west sides open from 6 pm to 10 pm.
+The night market on the east and west sides is open from 6 pm to 10 pm.
 The same goods are sold and it is a great place for cheap eats.
 You must try the Banh Xeo (Vietnamese pancakes) Com Ga (chicken rice) and Ca Phe Sua Do (Vietnamese Iced Milk Coffee).